Fukui cave: Overview

+The Fukui Cave is located in the grounds of an Inari shrine on the left bank of the Fukui River, a tributary of the Saza River.
+The cave is 16 meters wide, 6 meters deep, and 3 meters high, and opens up in the shade of a huge protruding rock.
 The steep cliffs of the cave are made of sandstone, and in the surrounding area is found volcanic basalt from the late Miocene era.
 Landslides over the years have changed the flow of the Fukui river, forming the present shape of the caves.
-During lithic times, the cave was surrounded by temperate forests with ample amounts of chestnuts, walnuts and acorns.
+From the topsoil to the lowest bedrock, there are 15 sedimentary layers at a depth of about 5.5 meters, and stratigraphic examination indicates that there are seven cultural layers.